Saturday, January 4, 2025

 Twisted pair cables, coaxial cables, optical fiber

-Radio waves, microwaves, infrared
+Radio waves, microwaves, infrared, satellite communication

 Applications